 The Cell Waste Removal System

 Millions of microscopic bin lorries called phagophores collect the accumulated rubbish.
 These ever-expanding trucks trundle around the body’s cells, engulfing dead or damaged proteins, bacteria, viruses and exhausted mitochondria as they go.
-Next, they transport all of the waste products and foreign bodies they have collected to the lysosome – a large bubble filled with enzymes that dissolve proteins into their constituent amino acids.
+Next, they transport all of the waste products and foreign bodies they have collected to the lysosome – a large bubble filled with enzymes that dissolve proteins into their constituent Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….
 These can become a valuable extra source of fuel for the mitochondria or provide the raw materials for new proteins, which are manufactured in the cells’ ribosomes.
 However, if the body continues to starve – and energy remains in short supply – the ribosomes themselves may be broken down into their component amino acids to provide some emergency fuel for the mitochondria.

 When the crisis is over – either because glucose supplies have been restored or ketones are now available – growth resumes and the recycled amino acids are once again turned into new proteins.